multifreded/hv20/hid03/README.md

 <!-- ...10....:...20....:...30....:...40....:...50....:...60....:...70....:. -->
 Who knows where this could be hidden...
 Only the best of the best shall find it!

-* Level: medium
+* Level: Medium

 ## Solution

-On day 23 in Santa's iOS backup there is a remenant probably from a former challenge that was turned into a hidden challenge mid CTF.
+On [Day 23](../day23/) in Santa's iOS backup, there is a remnant flag – probably from a earlier version of the challenge – that was turned into a hidden challenge mid CTF.

-In the SQLite address book database where `N` and `M` where stored, there is some fragment as a base64 encoded HTTP-URL:
+In the SQLite address book database where `N` and `M` are stored, there is some dormant fragment in the form of a base64 encoded HTTP-URL:

 ```sh
 $ cd Decrypted_Backup/HomeDomain/Library/AddressBook